-July 20, 2011: CPA communities often ask the Coalition for advice on providing CPA grants to private owners of significant historic buildings.
+July 2011: CPA communities often ask the Coalition for advice on providing CPA grants to private owners of significant historic buildings.
 The City of Cambridge has an excellent model, providing CPA funds to the Cambridge Historical Commission, for distribution through the Commission's Community Preservation Grant Programs.
-Hover your mouse over the photos for more project information.

 The Cambridge Historical Commission runs two separate programs that distribute CPA historic preservation funds in the form of competitive grants:

 First, the Preservation Grants for Income Eligible Homeowners and Affordable Housing Agencies, are offered to low- and moderate-income homeowners, to help with the restoration of exterior features that contribute to the original appearance of individual homes.

 Second, the Institutional Preservation Granting Program supports non-profit organizations that are working on projects involving the historic preservation of significant buildings.